Ever heard a vehicle being referred to as Cat C? Discover just exactly what this refers to here and what you need to be aware of when this crops up.

 When you come across a car that is considered to be a Cat C insurance write-off, we’re sure that you’ll know about it and be able to recognise that’s what it is.

 Essentially, these types of write-offs are often sold at auctions to traders and repair garages that can fix up these damaged vehicles.
-Insurance companies can sell these Cat C vehicles through these businesses and also recoup some cash from these sales too.
+Insurance companies can sell Cat C vehicles through these businesses and also recoup some cash from these sales too.

 What are the risks with a Cat C car?